Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 And for the longest time, it looks like nothing’s happening...until one day, almost without warning, something pops through the surface.

 The thing is, students are often improving long before they can feel it (or see it) themselves.
-Think of those small, gritty moments in keiko we might be missing:
+Think of those small, gritty moments in keiko we might be missing.
+Moments like:

-But if nobody sees them, or worse, if nobody helps students see them, those fragile breakthroughs get buried under the endless noise of what still needs fixing.
+But if nobody sees them, or worse, if nobody helps the student see them, those fragile breakthroughs get buried under the endless noise of what 'still needs fixing'.

-If the only time students hear they’re making progress is when they pass a grading, win a tournament, or survive a brutal keiko, most of their training life gets lived in silence...and that silence wears people down.
+If the only time students hear they’re making progress is when they pass a grading, win a few matches in the inter-club taikai, or survive one of Brian's (increasingly problematic) 'fatal beatings,' most of their training life is experienced in silence...and its that silence wears people down.

 So, the notion of competence isn’t about chasing trophies.
 It’s about feeling, deep down, that their 'work is working,' and that something is shifting, even when it still looks messy on the surface.

-It doesn’t take grand speeches to build that feeling.
+Thankfully it doesn’t take grand speeches to build that feeling.
 Sometimes it’s as simple as a quiet nod when a beginner’s footwork holds under pressure.
-A short comment to a senior: “Good seme choice, you didn’t panic.”
+A short comment: “Good seme choice, you didn’t panic.”
 A reflection moment after keiko: “What felt sharper today than last week?”

-Of course, some (budo) coaches worry that too much positive feedback will soften their students.
-There’s still a strong belief among some of our colleagues that real toughness comes from surviving long stretches without praise—that resilience is forged through silence and struggle alone.
-And sure, resilience matters.
+Side note - its possible that some (budo) coaches worry that too much positive feedback will soften their students.
+There’s still a strong belief among some of our colleagues that real toughness comes from surviving long stretches without praise, and that resilience is forged through silence and struggle alone.

 But resilience isn’t the same as isolation.
 Hard keiko doesn’t mean silent keiko.
 You can push someone to their limits and still let them know the effort, and their progress, is real.
 (And often, it’s the ones grinding the hardest, the ones hiding doubt under stubborn faces, who need it most.)

 Not because they weren't up to the challenge.
 Not because they weren’t serious.
-But because, eventually, the weight of training without belonging became too much to carry alone.
+But because, eventually, the weight of training without belonging can become too much to carry alone.
 And let’s be honest, connection is probably what brought most of them through the door in the first place.
-Just like it did for you, back when you didn’t even have the words for what you were chasing. 😉
+Just like it did for us, back when we didn’t even have the words for what we were chasing.

 But the thing is, connection isn’t built through speeches, or even through perfect keiko.
 It’s built in moments so small you’ll miss them if you’re only watching technique: